The Clear Edge

 What it looks like:

-Every hour is scheduled.
-Client work, meetings, admin, more client work.
-“Downtime” fills itself with busywork.
-Weekends become catch-up sessions.
-Vacations feel like obligations, not restoration.
+Every hour is scheduled with client work, meetings, admin, and more client work.
+“Downtime” fills itself with busywork, weekends become catch-up sessions, and vacations feel like obligations rather than restoration.

 Why it happens:

-Recovery feels unproductive.
-It doesn’t show up on a revenue dashboard.
-So it gets sacrificed first—every single time something else needs the time slot.
+Recovery feels unproductive because it doesn’t show up on a revenue dashboard, so it gets sacrificed first every single time something else needs the time slot.

 How to avoid:

 Schedule recovery the same way you schedule client meetings.
-It goes in the calendar first.
-It has a fixed time.
-It doesn’t get moved for “quick tasks” or “just one more email.”
-Recovery isn’t the reward for finishing work.
-It’s the input that makes the work sustainable.
+It goes in the calendar first, has a fixed time, and doesn’t get moved for “quick tasks” or “just one more email.”
+Recovery isn’t the reward for finishing work—it’s the input that makes the work sustainable.

 Mistake 3: High-Value Work During Low-Energy Windows